 The CDA will review PHA and landlord references covering a 24 month period of time.
 The CDA may obtain records prior to the last 24 months, if needed to obtain a minimum of 24 months of rental history.
 The CDA will only consider records within the last five (5) years.
-The CDA will gather information on whether the applicant kept a unit clean, safe, and sanitary; whether the applicant violated health or safety codes; whether any damage was done by the applicant or their visitor or their guests to a current or previous unit or the development, and, if so, how much the repair of the damage cost; whether the applicant's housekeeping habits caused insect or rodent infestation; whether the applicant allowed unauthorized guests to stay in the unit; whether the neighbors complained about the applicant; and whether the police were ever called because of disturbances.
+The CDA will gather information on whether the applicant kept a unit clean, safe, and sanitary; whether the applicant violated health or safety codes; whether any damage was done by the applicant or their visitor or their guests to a current or previous unit or the development, and, if so, how much the repair of the damage cost; whether the applicant allowed unauthorized guests to stay in the unit; whether the neighbors complained about the applicant; and whether the police were ever called because of disturbances.